wysiwys/xkeysym/README.md

 depend on a particular implementation of the X11 protocol and can therefore be used in any context where X11 keyboard symbols are needed.

-In addition, the compiled `xkeysym` crate contains no unsafe code and is fully compatible with `no_std` environments.
+In addition, the `xkeysym` crate contains no unsafe code and is fully compatible with `no_std` environments.

 ## MSRV Policy